Clubnight format varies depending on how many people turn up. We generally play a variation of a couple of formats:

 All games start and finish at the same time!

-Games are to 21 points, and the first court to reach 21 calls "TIME".
+Games are to 21 points, and the first court in the hall to reach 21 calls "TIME".

 Whoever has the highest score (or the first to reach the score if tied) is the winner.

-The winning pair place their pegs at the back of the waiting queue for the next court UP (or the same court if they are on court 1).
+Move the winning pair to the back of the waiting queue for the next court UP.